fbettag/lift-akka-example/README.md

 ## How to run?

-Edit src/main/resources/props/default.props in the lift/ as well as akka/ folder and change the path to something with files (e.g. your Downloads folder).
+Edit src/main/resources/props/default.props in the lift/ folder and change the path to something with files (e.g. your Downloads folder).
 It also needs **writing permissions** on that folder in order to write the copied files into a folder called "target" (right inside the specified dir).

 After that it's straight on, just run: